 Head to the most southern point of Italy and you’ll discover Calabria.
 An enchanting and mysterious region with over 800 kilometres of the most pristine beaches in Europe.
-If you enjoy to travel off the beaten path and become immersed in local culture, Calabria should be your next destination.
+If you enjoy traveling off the beaten path and become immersed in the local culture, Calabria should be your next destination.

 Why We Love Calabria